niermann/holoaverage/docs/tutorial.rst

         // Disable raw alignment.
 Raw alignment is enabled by default.
         //"enable_raw_alignment" : false,

-        // Output file (will be HDF5 file).
+        // Output file name (will be HDF5 file).
 Required.
-        "output" : "a1.hdf5",
+        "output_name" : "a1.hdf5",

         // Mask type (see FilterFunction for details).
 Defaults to "EDGE"
         // "filter_func" : "EDGE",